The documentation you're currently reading is for version 2.6.0. Click here to view documentation for the latest stable version.

 Troubleshooting Mistral Database Upgrade¶

-mistral-api services must be stopped at time of upgrading the st2mistral
+mistral-api services must not be running at time of upgrading the st2mistral

 package and the Mistral database schema.
 If the st2mistral package has been upgraded and the